 Disputing a bankruptcy on your credit report is tricky, but it’s not impossible.
 Plus, it’s a hugely effective way to accelerate the credit repair process.

-A reputable credit repair firm has the experience and knowledge to help you dispute any negative item on your credit report.
+These companies have the experience and knowledge to help you dispute any negative item on your credit report.
 You may be able to get the bankruptcy completely deleted well ahead of schedule and get accounts included in bankruptcy, like charge-offs and collections, removed as well.

 Avoid Past Mistakes